-Walking on the exposed moors of North Yorkshire is 2nd only to the limestone scenery of the Dales in terms of walking pleasures.
+Walking on the exposed moors of North Yorkshire is second only to the limestone scenery of the Dales in terms of pure walking pleasures.
 I discovered the joys of striding out on excellent paths during long days on the Coast to Coast and Lyke Wake Walk.
 Here the miles pass with nothing to disturb you except the wide ranging views and the sound of birdsong in the wind (there is always a wind!).
-Farndale itself makes an attractive start and finish to the walk, a peaceful valley typical of the area but it is the high lands I enjoy and there is no walk in the Moors where this is better.
+Farndale itself makes an attractive start and finish to the walk, a peaceful valley typical of the area.
+However it is the high lands I enjoy most in the this part of the North York Moors and for this there is no walk better.

-Recommend: For once do NOT avoid the temptation of the Lion Inn.
-The main walk is done so treat yourself although there is a good pub in Farndale closer to the finish.
+For once do NOT avoid the temptation of the Lion Inn.
+Once you have completed the walk feel free to treat yourself although there is also a fine pub at Church Houses where the walk ends.